 Yunus lived a decade-long nightmare in the legal black hole of Bagram.
 He was finally released in 2014.

 Yunus Rahmatullah has been through 10 years of unimaginable horror.
-Now that he has finally been able to speak freely to his lawyers, there is no longer any doubt that the British government bears responsibility for his torture and illegal rendition to Bagram.
+Now that he has finally been able to speak freely to his lawyers, there is no longer any doubt that the British government bears responsibility for his illegal rendition to Bagram.

 Kat Craig, Legal Director at Reprieve

-Despite having no involvement with any of the fighting in Iraq, Yunus was abducted by British forces and handed over to the Americans, who held him in Abu Ghraib and later rendered him to Bagram.
+In 2004, after major combat operations ended, Yunus went to Iraq to find work.
+Despite having no involvement with any of the fighting in Iraq, Yunus was detained by British forces and handed over to the Americans, who rendered him to Bagram.
 He was never charged and never tried.
 Throughout his horrendous ten-year ordeal, he was never once allowed to meet with his lawyer.

-In 2009, after years of denials that the UK had been involved in any rendition operations, the government admitted that UK forces had abducted two men in Iraq in February 2004 and handed them to US forces.
+In 2009, after years of denials that the UK had been involved in any rendition operations, the government admitted that UK forces had detained two men in Iraq in February 2004 and handed them to US forces.
 These men were known only as Prisoner A and Prisoner B.

 Reprieve fought long and hard to unearth the identities of these men – our search spanned three continents over ten months.
 We finally identified Prisoner B as Yunus Rahmatullah, and Prisoner A as Amanatullah Ali.

-In addition, in 2010 we fielded habeas corpus proceedings in the UK to secure Yunus’s release from detention.
+We are determined to secure justice for Yunus, so that he and his family can move on and find some semblance of their former, peaceful lives.
+In 2010 we filed habeas corpus proceedings in the UK to secure Yunus’s release from detention.
 The UK Supreme Court found that Yunus was entitled to relief and strongly suggested that his rendition was a war crime.

 “Yunus is the youngest and closest son to my heart.
 I lost my other son, his only brother, in a tragic accident.
 Now, Yunus is my only hope in life.
-I see him in my dreams; I pray daily that I will see him in my waking hours again.
+I see him in my dreams; I pray daily that I will see him in my waking hours again.”